zylee3/final_project/script/readme_script.txt

  _parent: the parent of this structure.
  _child: of no use, to make all structure consistent under cast.
  _next: the "siblings" of this structure. (sub-linked list)
- name: the name of the scene
+ name: the name of the scene.
- backgound: the storage location of the background image
+ backgound: the storage location of the background image.

 Character:
  _id: to identify the struct as scene.
  _parent: the parent of this structure.
  _child: of no use, to make all structure consistent under cast.
  _next: the "siblings" of this structure. (sub-linked list)
- name: the name of the character
+ name: the name of the character.
- avatar: the storage location of the avatar image
+ avatar: the storage location of the avatar image.
- tachie: the storage location of the tachie image
+ tachie: the storage location of the tachie image.
  favor_cat: the favorability of the cats.
  favor_dog: the favorability of the dogs.